3lpsy/python-jinja2pdf/README.md

 $ python run.py --template example
 ```

 The template option is always required.
 It must be the name of a file in the templates folder.
-For example, 'example.html' refers to templates/example.html
+For example, 'example' (no html extension) refers to templates/example.html

 ### Templates with Variables Passed In